raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

   //=> 123;
 ```

 `HashMap` as given here delegates to an instance of `Map`, while allowing for a custom default value.
 The obvious advantage is that since it's based on `Map`, we can use arbitrary values as keys (including primitives and object references), not just strings.
-If you need that, you need `HashMap`, not `Map`, period.[^memoize]
+If you need that, you need `HashMap`, not `Map`, period.[^memoize][^delegate]

 [^memoize]: For example, in this exact blog you can find a `memoize` function decorator.
 It uses an object-based dictionary to store a mapping from keys to result values.
 Quite obviously, a `Map`-based implementation would be more generally useful.

+[^delegate]: In general, we prefer delegation/composition to extension (aka "inheritance").
+This is discussed at length in [Mixins, Forwarding, and Delegation in JavaScript](http://raganwald.com/2014/04/10/mixins-forwarding-delegation.html).
+But it should be noted that with respect to the built-in `Map` class, JavaScript's OO is broken: At this time, it is not possible to `extend Map`.
+So you have to use composition to make a thing that is-a or was-a `Map`.

 Its advantage from an architectural perspective is that there's no `Proxy` magic.
 We are not against metaprogramming of any kind, but sometimes in a code base we make the decision to prefer explicit to implicit.
 We can generally expect that if we call a `.get` method on a `HashMap` class, that it will decorate the basic functionality of `Map`.
 In JavaScript, we don't normally expect the behaviour of `[]` or `.foo` to be customized.

 The idea of overriding methods is canon in OOP, so overriding `.get` to autovivify another dictionary is colouring well within the lines.
 A certain type of OO purist would prefer this approach, even if it means giving up the `[]` and `[]=` syntax.
 If the remainder of the code base leans towards this philosophy, `HashMap` may be superior to `Hash`.

+On the other hand, if the code base leans heavily on using POJOs as dictionaries, and using `[]` and `[]=` to access them, `Hash` may be the better choice.

 ---